kaylatheegg/cobalt/README.md

 ## Known issues
 - Do not attempt to build with files that cyclically include eachother with include guards, as cobalt does not yet support #ifdef.

+## TODO
+- Make the lexer a "maximal token" consumption parser, rather than pretending C tokens are terminals in a Type 3 grammar with a recdec parser.
+This fixes a hack in preprocessing concat handling.